-The canon Pellix was notable for the nature of the mirror it used.
-Instead of the mirror that swings up out of the way at the instant the shutter is opened, it had a fixed 45 degree mirror that did not move.
+The Canon Pellix was notable for the nature of the mirror it used.
+Instead of a mirror that swings up out of the way at the instant the shutter is opened, it had a fixed 45 degree mirror that did not move.
 The Pellix pellicle mirror was an ultra-thin (0.02 mm) Mylar film with a vapour

-A more serious disadvantage was that the swinging mirror also served to block stray light from the eyepiece which might affect the film.
+A second, more serious disadvantage, was that the swinging mirror also served to block stray light from the eyepiece which might affect the film.
 This was perceived to be such a problem that the camera had an eyepiece cover built in that could be employed using the ring under the rewind crank.

-But there is a more serious problemstill: the pellicle mirror itself remained in the light stream at all times.
+Thirdly and possibly most importantly, the pellicle mirror itself remained in the light stream at all times.
 Dirt, grease, fingerprints, scratches all were there to lower image contrast and appear on the film.
 The swinging mirror was tolerant of dirt because it swung up out of the way and the dirt was not visible.
 But on the pellicle mirror it was there for the world to see.
 This meant cleaning the mirror.
 However, the mirror was delicate and easily damaged.
 Every time you changed lenses the mirror was right there and open to dirt and damage.